ryanadiputraa/Pantau-Corona/README.md

 # Pantau Corona

-Website to view Covid-19 global and indonesia data, using open API to fetch data.
+Website to view Covid-19 global and indonesia data.

 ## Technologies used